piom8813/RecordSweeper/individual-sites.md

 2. Go to [the opt-out form](http://www.lookup.com/optout.php) and follow the instructions.

 3. Follow up, using the same email you used to send your ID, in 6 weeks if your record has not yet been removed.

+## Marriagerecords.org

+*Rating:* Hard

+Marriagerecords.org uses InfoPay's database, in whic you need to [download this form](http://www.courtrecords.org/assets/data_opt_out_form.pdf) and fax them the following information.

+Be sure to include any of the following reasons for your request:

+* You are a state, local or federal law enforcement officer or public official and your position exposes you to a threat of death or serious bodily harm.
+* You are a victim of identity theft.
+* You are at risk of physical harm.
+* You have evidence the record is incorrect or expunged.
+* To help us locate the information you wish to be removed/withheld, you may provide us with the location of the data in question in a form of website/URL link.

+Please fax or mail your Data Removal Request along with your proof of ID and copies of any applicable court orders to:

+Fax: (617) 507-0410 (This fax number is for data opt-out requests ONLY.
+The Opt Out Compliance Department does not manage any customer related issues)

+InfoPay
+Opt Out Compliance Dept.
+PO Box 130369
+Boston, MA 02113

+Please allow upwards of 30 days for us to fully process your Data Removal Request.

 ## Newspapers.com